Bhootha Aradhane or Bhuta Kola is a ritualistic folk dance

 and bursting of firecrackers accompanies the procession.
 Every year, this dance form attracts huge number of tourists to the state.

 Bhootha Aradhane has originated from the coastal parts of Karnataka and Kerala

 as a way of Tulu worship.
 Tulu is a regional language in Karnataka.
 This form of dance is rarely seen.
-Bhootha means ghost.
-The references to these creatures` dates back to myths.
+Bhootha means ghost and the reference to these creatures` dates back to myths.
 In mythology

-During this form of dance the performer is required to make up his or her face in a specific way and wear certain costumes and jewelries.
-The performer will then dance on a special music.
+Bhootha Aradhane is performed in a group.
+The performer will dance on a special music.
 The main idea behind this folk dance is to appease the devil and protect the environment.
 A procession with idols of `bhoothas` is taken out.
 Drums and firecrackers accompany the procession.
 At the end of the procession the idol is kept on a pedestal and the dancer begins his performance.
 He dances with swords and bells whirling round like a bhootha.
 He acts as if he is possessed and pretends like a prophet.